ubcsubbots/Jormungandr/README.md

 - Functions are **camelCase**
 - Indentations are 4 spaces

 - `CMakeLists.txt` files should be reduced to only contain the minimum amount of comments.
-The version in `sample_package` has all the comments left in (for the sake of verbosity), so for a more representative example of what yours should look like, see `sb_vision/CMakeLists.txt` (or really any package aside from `sample_package`)
+The version in `sample_package` has all the comments left in (for the sake of verbosity), so for a more representative example of what yours should look like, see Snowbots' repo: [`Snowflake/src/sb_vision/CMakeLists.txt`](https://github.com/UBC-Snowbots/Snowflake/blob/master/src/sb_vision/CMakeLists.txt) (or really any package aside from `sample_package`)

 ### Coordinate Systems
 - We try to follow ROS standards, which can be found [here](http://www.ros.org/reps/rep-0103.html)